Emulator Issues #5431

 If this is added it obviously needs to be an option that defaults to off.

-Updated by delroth almost 12 years ago
+Updated by delroth over 12 years ago

 What does it fix exactly?